project-oak/oak/docs/programming-oak.md

 - Create an instance of your Node `struct` (using the `new()` method from the [`OakNode`](https://project-oak.github.io/oak/sdk/oak/grpc/trait.OakNode.html) trait described below).
-- Look for channel handles corresponding to the [default port names](abi.md#pre-defined-channels) for gRPC input and output channel halves.
+- Take the channel handle passed to `oak_main()` and use it for gRPC input.
-- Pass the Node `struct` and the channel handles to the [`event_loop()`](https://project-oak.github.io/oak/sdk/oak/grpc/fn.event_loop.html) function from the [`oak::grpc` module](sdk.md#oakgrpc-module).
+- Pass the Node `struct` and the channel handle to the [`event_loop()`](https://project-oak.github.io/oak/sdk/oak/grpc/fn.event_loop.html) function from the [`oak::grpc` module](sdk.md#oakgrpc-module).